Academic Calendar 2024-2025

 EPID 902 Advanced Public Health Research

 This course provides a conceptual and historic view of the Public Health Sciences, as well as a look at contemporary issues in Public Health research ethics, research methodology and knowledge translation.
 Guided each year by student interests and advanced training needs, the course delves into specific substantive public health research areas including for example: chronic disease, environmental health, infectious disease, injury and disability, maternal and child health, occupational health, humanitarian contexts, Indigenous health and/or health services research.
 This is an advanced course intended primarily for Ph.D. students.
+Second year MSc students may enroll with the permission of the instructor.
 3.0 credit units.
 Fall.

 EPID 999 Ph.D.
 Thesis Research